jasonchristopherchandra/final_proto/README.md

-display message on a loop

-ui development (bootstrap or full on framework ?)

-create rest api for vincent joyan
+UI DEVELOPMENT
+- Bootstrap only or entire framework ?

+VIEWING TRANSLATED MESSAGES ON PAGE
-js take message from text file
+- Use js to take translated message from a text file and view it on web page

+SENDING MESSAGE
+- Send form without refresh
+- Create button to manually call send message translation functionality
+- Checking Functionality ( has user translated message ?) (extra feature not mandatory)

+AI ISSUES
+- create rest api for vincent joyan (created, adding other functionality phase)
-text formatting for ai functionality ( emojis and symbols)
+- text formatting for ai functionality ( emojis and symbols)

-translate message ( translarte button, change value within chatbox)
+- Censorship ( checking for curse words) (extra feature not mandatory)